St. Martin's Day: Polish

 In Poland, 11 November is National Independence Day.
-St. Martin's Day (Dzień Świętego Marcina) is celebrated mainly in the city of Poznań where its citizens buy and eat considerable amounts of croissants filled with almond paste with white poppy seeds, the rogal świętomarciński or St. Martin's Croissants.
+St. Martin's Day (Dzień Świętego Marcina) is celebrated mainly in the city of Poznań where its citizens buy and eat considerable amounts of croissants filled with almond paste with white poppy seeds, the St. Martin's Croissants (rogal świętomarciński).
 Legend has it that this centuries-old tradition commemorates a Poznań baker's dream which had the saint entering the city on a white horse that lost its golden horseshoe.
 The next morning, the baker whipped up horseshoe-shaped croissants filled with almonds, white poppy seeds and nuts, and gave them to the poor.
 In recent years, competition amongst local patisseries has become fierce.
 The product is registered under the European Union Protected Designation of Origin and only a limited number of bakers hold an official certificate.
 Poznanians celebrate the festival with concerts, parades and a fireworks show on Saint Martin's Street.
 Goose meat dishes are also eaten during the holiday.